General Syntax

 # Interface Declaration

-Declare the interface under the features field in the manifest.json file, for example:
+The declaration is made under the features field in the manifest.json file, for example:

 [{ "name": "system.network" }]